OSH Answers Fact Sheets

 Certain substances, both naturally-occurring and man-made, can affect the endocrine system.
 Some chemicals in plants (phytoestrogens) have estrogen-like effects.
 Certain drugs and environmental pollutants can either mimic or block actions of some hormones.
 When there is interference with the normal communication between the "messenger" hormone and the cell receptors, the chemical message is misinterpreted and an abnormal response is generated in the body.

 Understanding the role of the endocrine system (and the hormones that they produce) in the normal functioning of the body gives us some indication of the types of problems that might occur when proper endocrine function is disrupted.
-Moreover, many of these organs influence each other's activities, producing very complex interactions and making the effect of the disruptors exceedingly difficult to identify or predict.
+Many of these organs influence each other's activities, producing very complex interactions and making the effect of the disruptors exceedingly difficult to identify or predict.

 Substances can disrupt the normal function of endocrine systems in three different ways:

 If the endocrine disruptor stimulates or inhibits the endocrine system, then increased or decreased amounts of hormone may be produced.
 In some cases, even very small amounts of a disruptor may have a detectable effect.
+In addition, small amounts of different endocrine disruptor chemicals may have a cumulative effect.
+In some cases the by-products of the chemicals may have greater harmful effect than the parent chemical.

 The number of substances believed to act as endocrine disruptors is wide and varied, including both natural and synthetic materials.
 Concern arises because potential endocrine disruptors may be present in the environment at very low levels but still may be able to cause effects.